max-mapper/menubar/readme.md

 - Use `mb.on('after-create-window', callback)` to run things after your app has loaded.
 For example you could run `mb.window.openDevTools()` to open the developer tools for debugging, or load a different URL with `mb.window.loadUrl()`

-- Use `mb.on('focus-lost')` if you would like to perform some operation when using `always-on-top:true`.
+- Use `mb.on('focus-lost')` if you would like to perform some operation when using the option `always-on-top:true`